MoviePass Reveals Annual Subscription For $6.95 a Month - Slashdot

 Re: (Score:2)

+The claim of the pyramid scheme is that moviepass is having to pay those full ticket costs with them paying out more for a single ticket then I am paying for the monthly pass so they have to be getting money from some source.
+If you go by the pyramid scheme then that would be the people who signed up after I did.

-For what it's worth (Score:3, Interesting)
+For what it's worth (Score:5, Interesting)

 I had Movie Pass last year.
 First it was $29.95.
 Then, when I actually started watching a movie a day, they raised my rate to $39.95.
 They reduced the number of movies to be watched by telling me I could only see each movie once.
 Then they required me to take a picture of my ticket stub.
 The final straw was when they created a basic "lottery" of movies I could watch by issuing only a small number of tickets per film (so it became a first-come-first-served ticket.)